SwapnilNath02/Wallet/README.md

 # About the Website

-• Developed a Workout Management System, a full-stack web application using MongoDB, Express.js, React.js, and Node.js and JWT for secure user authentication.
+• Developed an Expense Tracking application using the MERN stack for full-stack functionality, facilitating management of incomes and expenses and JWT is used for secure user authentication.
 <br>
-• The website allows each user to create its specific workout routine and also edit and delete them.
+• Integrated features for adding, editing, and deleting transactions, emphasizing user interaction and interface design with React.js.
 <br>
-• Utilized React.js for frontend development, Node.js with Express.js for backend development, and MongoDB for database management.
+• Implemented backend functionality with Node.js and Express.js, utilizing MongoDB for database management and integrated Chart.js to visualize and track income and expenses over time.